Location Assessment for Children's Homes: What Ofsted Expects

 At a Glance

-Every Ofsted children's home application must include a thorough location assessment demonstrating that the proposed site is suitable for the children you intend to care for.
-The assessment must cover environmental safety risks, proximity to schools and health services, community factors, transport links, and the results of police and local authority consultations.
-Location-related issues are among the top reasons Ofsted delays or refuses applications — particularly when homes are sited near known risk factors like licensed premises, registered sex offenders, or areas with high antisocial behaviour.
-A robust location assessment isn't just a box-ticking exercise; it directly informs your Statement of Purpose and your ability to keep children safe.
+Every Ofsted children's home application must include a location assessment proving the site suits the children you intend to care for.
+It must cover environmental safety risks, proximity to schools and health services, community factors, transport links, and the mandatory police and local authority consultations.
+Location issues — particularly siting near licensed premises, registered sex offenders, or high-crime areas — are a leading cause of Ofsted delays and refusals.

 How to assess and document a children's home location for Ofsted registration.
 Covers environmental risks, proximity to services, community impact, police and LA consultation, and common location-related refusals.